Zeuslong/AutoMCU_fork/docs/source/readme.rst

 scaled by 1000, set by --scale option.

 ``*`` The spectral library files are csv files with  a header row and samples listed in columns, bands as rows, the first column is the wavelength and and if --emfwhm is specified, fwhm should be column 2.
 The spectral library files are used to interpolate the endmembers to the same wavelength as the input image.
 Spectral libraries should be in csv format, if option --nointerp is False.
+The example spectral libraries that used to test this algorithm can be found in data folder for 3 end members: PV, NPV, BS.

 ``*`` The names of the endmembers are used to name the output bands.